ad4mny/bukku-app/README.md

 ---

 ### **Error Handling**

 -   **Validation Errors**: If any validation fails (e.g., missing fields), an appropriate error message will be returned with a 422 status.
 -   **Unauthorized Access**: If a request is made to a protected route without a valid JWT token, a 401 Unauthorized response is returned.

+---

+### **Test Cases**

+-   **Validation Errors**: If any validation fails (e.g., missing fields), an appropriate error message will be returned with a 422 status.
+-   **Unauthorized Access**: If a request is made to a protected route without a valid JWT token, a 401 Unauthorized response is returned.